Techtonica/curriculum/dev-tools/vscode.md

 - **"VS Code has a lot of bells and whistles, how will I ever pick them all up?"** VS Code gives you, the developer, a lot of control over your space.
 Some keyboard shortcuts will become second nature, while some things like setting your themes will only happen once in while -- with practice (and reference materials) everything will become second nature.

-### Demonstration

-Instructor demonstrates in the slide walkthrough how to change the color theme and use various keyboard shortcuts.

 ### Independent Practice